emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 - `auth_query` is changed to `query`.  `${var}`-style [placeholders](../access-control/authn/authn.md#authentication-placeholders) should be used.
 Query should fetch at least `password` or `password_hash` column and optionally `salt` and `is_superuser` columns.

-- `super_query` is not used anymore, `is_superuser` column is proviced in query instead.
+- `super_query` is not used anymore, `is_superuser` column is provided in the query instead.
 If you need to give clients super-user permissions, please ensure that the authentication SQL result contains the `is_superuser` field.

   ```sql
   SELECT